Jamie95187/borisbikes/README.md

 So that I can control the distributions of bikes <br>
 I'd like docking stations not to accept more bikes than their capacity.

+As a system maintainer <br>
+So that I can plan the distributions of bikes <br>
+I want a docking station to have a default capacity of 20 bikes

 | **Object** | **Messages** |
 |--- | --- |
 | User | |